Today, there are no standards, no references regarding the reliability of electronic components used in medical devices

 This project, which goes beyond our borders, is already supported by the Pays de la Loire, BPI France, France Relance as well as reknown actors of implantable medical devices and electronics: VISHAY, Exxelia, NCAB et TechCI

-RECOME is a project aiming to fiabilize medical electronics, more particularly for the conception and fabrication of critical medical devices (classes II, III and implantable)
+RECOME is a project aiming to get medical electronics more reliable, more particularly for the design and manufacturing of critical medical devices (classes II, III and implantable)

-• To define a standard to qualify electronic components and validate their use in medical applications.
+• Defining a standard to qualify electronic components and validate their use in medical applications.

 • Harmonizing the requirements of the medical sector, this standard will be the pillar on which all medical device manufacturers, equipment manufacturers, electronic subcontractors and component manufacturers will rely on.

-• To create a database of qualified components which would be for the manufacturers of medical devices, an economic gain, logistic as well as an accelerated conception by guiding them in their technological choices
+• Creating a database of qualified components which would be for the manufacturers of medical devices, an economic gain, logistic as well as an accelerated design by guiding them in their technological choices.

 THE DIFFERENT STEPS